Salt Lake City Wrongful Death Attorney

 - Whether or not you are working with the right attorney

 The laws concerning who is entitled to compensation for the wrongful death of a loved are complex.
 You need an expert on your side who can give you the aggressive representation you deserve.
-Whether your loved one was killed intentionally, in an accident, or due to negligence, you should discuss your case with a caring expert who is on your side and who will help you understand your options for filing a wrongful death lawsuit.
+Whether your loved one was killed intentionally, in an accident, or due to negligence, you should discuss your case with a caring Salt Lake City wrongful death lawyer who is on your side and who will help you understand your options for filing a wrongful death lawsuit.

-At Handy & Handy, our attorneys have more than 35 years of experience representing plaintiffs in wrongful death claims in Salt Lake City and throughout Utah.
+At Handy & Handy, our Salt Lake City wrongful death lawyer has more than 35 years of experience representing plaintiffs in wrongful death claims in Salt Lake City and throughout Utah.

 The Differences Between Personal Injury and Wrongful Death Claims in Utah